 Colgate does not use forced labor within our own operations.
 We will strive to eradicate forced labor from our value chains.
-We believe that every worker should have freedom of movement, no worker should pay for a job, and no worker should be indebted or coerced to work.
-We expect that employers will not hold workers passports, original identification documents or other valuables unless required to do so by law.
-We also expect that fees and costs associated with recruitment and employment should be paid by the employer, not the employee.
+We believe that every worker should have freedom of movement, no worker should pay for a job and no worker should be indebted or coerced to work.
 Moreover, it is Colgate's policy not to work with any supplier or contractor known to operate with forced labor.